Frequently Asked Questions

 - I am not a U.S. citizen, can I be in Cumbres?

 Yes.
 Cumbres considers all applicants, regardless of your citizenship or residency status.
 We base our admittance on your interest in becoming a teacher and your commitment to the ESL endorsement.
+However, be aware that you will be asked to have your fingerprints taken and submit to a background check in order to volunteer in classrooms.
+You will also be required to produce certain documentation in order to take your Praxis test and apply for a teaching license with the state.

 - What if I change my major after joining Cumbres?